 The way the animator designed the whole animation in the video is cool, as it perfectly matches the nature of the song.
 We can see the wires in each box that is handy when turning on the light when the word pops up.

-The video is a remarkable example of how we can combine motion graphics and kinetic typography to create an engaging video.
+The video is a remarkable example of combining motion graphics and kinetic typography to create an engaging video.
 You would enjoy listening to music and viewing the artistic work that the artist embedded in the video.

-Dusan Tatalovic uses the incredible text movements to communicate his message, combining it with dazzling animation and a cool song, so that the viewer will stay and watch the video till the end.
-If you are looking to create a music video, you can take some ideas from this piece of work.
+Dusan Tatalovic uses incredible text movements to communicate the message, combining it with dazzling animation and a cool song to stay and watch the video till the end.
+If you are looking to create a music video, you can take some ideas from this work.